aaronkyle/social-development/terms/safeguard-policy.md

 The IDB operational guidelines (2006) and policy (2007) for Indigenous Peoples.

-The Operational Policy on Indigenous Peoples requires that the IDB safeguard indigenous peoples' rights are considered in all aspets of Bank operations and lending portfolio.
+The Operational Policy on Indigenous Peoples requires that the IDB safeguard indigenous peoples' rights in all aspects of Bank operations and its lending portfolio.

 Specific goals are to foster development appropriate to the economy and governance of indigenous peoples, to safeguard territorial and cultural integrity, and to preserve a harmonious relationship between people and the natural environment.
 The Operating Guidelines for the Indigenous Peoples Policy (IPP) was approved in 2006.

-The IDB begain the the process to update its existing Women in Development Policy in 2009.
+The IDB began the process to update its existing Women in Development Policy in 2009.

 ...Operational policy on Gender, ??once approved??, will make the IDB the first multilateral development institution with safeguards for gender equality. http://www.iadb.org/en/insitutional-reforms/better-environmental-and-social-safeguards,1830.html